Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Related Work

+The goals of the work in \cite{taube2018modularity} are more similar to our own, in that they aim to use a particular type of compositional reasoning to exploit decidable subproblems when possible.
+This is perhaps closest to our approach in that it tries to exploit decomposition in the verification and proof process, but the decomposition notions and the way they are used are somewhat different between our work and theirs.
+Our goal is to define a compositional structure that is integrated into the counterexample guidance process, while also producing a single, inductive proof artifact upon completion.
+In future it would be interesting, however, to consider whether our notion of decomposition based on the inductive proof graph structure admits a similar kind of ``decidable subproblem" property that is exploited in \cite{taube2018modularity}.
-Our techniques presented in this paper bear similarities to prior approaches used in the analysis and proofs of concurrent programs.
-Our notion of inductive proof graphs is similar to the \textit{inductive data flow graph} concept presented in \cite{Farzan2015InductiveDF}.
-That work, however, is focused specifically on the verification of multi-process concurrent programs, and did not generalize the notions to a distributed setting.
-Our procedures for inductive invariant inference and our slicing optimizations are also novel to our approach.

-Our slicing techniques are similar to cone-of-influence reductions \cite{2011COI}, as well as other \textit{program slicing} techniques \cite{Tip1994ASO}.
+Our techniques also bear similarities to prior approaches for the proofs and analysis of concurrent programs, namely that of \textit{inductive data flow graphs} \cite{Farzan2015InductiveDF}.
+That work, however, is focused on the verification of multi-process concurrent programs, and did not generalize the notions to a distributed setting.
+The procedures for verification and counterexample analysis are also different between our approach and theirs.
+Our compositional approach also bears similarity to recent work on \textit{recomposition} techniques for verification \cite{2024recomposition}.
+Generally, our slicing technique is similar to a cone-of-influence reduction \cite{2011COI}, as well as other \textit{program slicing} techniques \cite{Tip1994ASO}.
 It also shares some concepts with other path-based program analysis techniques that incorporate slicing techniques \cite{jaffar2012path,jhala2005path}.
-In our case, however, we apply it at the level of a single protocol action and target lemma, particularly for the purpose of accelerate syntax-guided invariant synthesis tasks.
+In our case, however, we apply it at the level of a single protocol action and target lemma, particularly for the purpose of CTI state projection.

+With respect to fully automated invariant inference, there are several recently published techniques that attempt to solve this problem for distributed protocols, including IC3PO \cite{2021ic3posymmetry}, SWISS \cite{2021swisshance} and DuoAI \cite{YaoTGN22}.
+These tools, however, provide little feedback when they fail on a given problem, and the large scale protocols we presented in this paper, are of a complexity considerably higher than what modern tools in this area can solve.